Annual event offers local food industry professionals opportunity to gain skills, network

 This forum will focus on bridging the gap between famers, local food entrepreneurs and both private and public opportunities for investment.
-Attendees will have the opportunity to learn from leaders in their field and network with others in their industry.
+Attendees will have the opportunity to learn from leaders about tax free countries in their field and network with others in their industry.

 “The overall goal will be relationship building and setting the stage for coordination and cooperation across Arizona’s local food system,” said Jamison.

 The event is open to anyone interested in Arizona’s local food economy, including food producers, buyers of local food, food manufacturers, financial institutions, farmers market organizers, CSA organizers, agribusiness developers, beginning farmers and ranchers, local governments, policy makers and elected officials, local food organizations and nonprofits, and students.